| |

 Now that you’ve read up on all three islands, you’ve probably got a feeling as to which one sounds best to you.
 But in case you’re still having a tough time making a decision, here’s some more info:

-Siesta Key also has the best public beach access.
-If you’re not staying somewhere right on the beach that could be important.
-Longboat Key has virtually no public beach access (there’s some but it’s usually pretty hidden and parking is super limited).
-Bradenton/Anna Maria Island has good access (Coquina Beach in particular has parking and some amenities), but there can be a lot of traffic.
 Siesta Beach is 100% set up for people coming for the day (whether it’s from across the bridge on the mainland or from a condo that’s not right on the beach).
 Once you get there, it’s pretty easy to set up camp and they have everything you’ll need (restrooms, showers, snack bar, picnic tables, a small shop, etc.).

-Longboat Key has the best shelling.
-As I mentioned above, Siesta beaches have no shells.
 Anna Maria Island is decent but Longboat seems to be the best.
-Maybe it’s because there’s fewer people to pick over them.
+Maybe it’s because there’s fewer people to pick them over.

-Anna Maria Island definitely has the best beachfront restaurants.
-It actually might be the only island with restaurants on the beach.
-Longboat has a few on the bay and Siesta Key doesn’t seem to have many on the water at all.
 But Anna Maria has quite a few spots where you can literally sit at your table with your feet in the sand.
 That’s pretty rare in this area where most beachfront property is taken up by condos and vacation rentals.

 Definitely Longboat Key.
 It’s the quietest area.
 There’s virtually no traffic.
 There’s also not much to do besides the beach, golf, and tennis.
-But it’s super close to St Armand’s Circle if you want to get out.
+But it’s super close to St Armands Circle if you want to get out.

 Longboat Key has a SUPER nice Publix (the prepared food section is amazing).
 Anna Maria Island also has a Publix on the north end, but there’s not a major grocery store on Siesta Key.